ryanfortner/Duinotize/README.md

 ## How it works
 The program runs a wrapper, which parses the input and runs a worker that connects to the Duco server via a websocket, requests a mining job with the configured settings and solves it using either [DUCO-S1](https://github.com/mobilegmYT/Duinotize/blob/main/hashes.js) or [hash-wasm](https://github.com/Daninet/hash-wasm).The miner sends the result, the time it took, username and hashrate to the server which loads it onto your wallet.

-## Credits
-This project is a fork/continuation of https://github.com/VatsaDev/Mineuino as the original author seems to have abandoned it and the code is broken.
-Thanks to LDarki from the Duino discord for helping with some of the code.

-## Notes
-- I made this in just 2 hours at 1AM, so if there are bugs PLEASE report them
-- I also have never touched JS before, so if there are improvements that could be made to the code, please PR them in.